A cautionary tale for readers’ information though you may already be well aware.

 Needless to say he has yet to materialise as have his cheques!
 So our friends have lost the ability to let the accommodation for a two week period.”

 If you advertise your property to rent on the internet, always keep an eye out for scams from potential ‘rentees’ A typical one is as follows.

-An email will come from another country, often Nigeria, looking for villa/gite rental, (often poor spelling and grammar, maybe for an important person or a large group, always prepared to pay the price, no questions asked, often a @yahoo address… (Scammers are getting cleverer so an application might be much more subtle than the above with no obvious reason for you to mistrust their intentions.
+An email will come from another country, often Nigeria, looking for villa/gite rental, often poor spelling and grammar, maybe for an important person or a large group, always prepared to pay the price, no questions asked, often a @yahoo address… (Scammers are getting cleverer so an application might be much more subtle than the above with no obvious reason for you to mistrust their intentions.

 When the cheque arrives, it will have been accidentally made out for more than you requested and they will ask you to wire the extra amount back to them.

 The scam is simple.
 A cheque transfers money from one bank to the other but only becomes ‘real’ money after the ‘real’ transaction has taken place between the two banks.
 This takes time.

 A Western Union money transfer is instant and the recipient can withdraw almost instantly!
 Et Voilà!
 They get YOUR money instantly, whilst THEIR money is reclaimed much later by the bank, once the cheque is shown to be false!